 Remember that the scene titles and synopsis text flows into all the views.

-In a later article, I will discuss how you can take the metadata and generate a synopsis directly from the Scrivener compiler.
+In a later article, I will discuss taking the metadata and generating a synopsis directly from the Scrivener compiler.

 So, there you have it.
-Those are my best practices for setting up a visually helpful project in Scrivener that works well with any outlining tool.
+Those are my best practices for setting up a visually helpful project in Scrivener that works well with any novel outlining tool, including my Master Novel Outlining Tool.
 If you are not an outliner, this method will serve you well at the end when you are starting the editing process.

 Other Scrivener Resources